 The Risks of Tattooing Over Varicose Veins

 Varicose veins aren’t an entirely cosmetic concern.
-Because of their engorgement, they’re easier to pierce with a tattoo needle than a regular vein.
+Because of their engorgement, they’re easier to pierce with a tattoo needle than a regular vein (even wrist veins).
 Still, the underlying issue needs to be treated, and you could prevent them from being fixed.

 Difficulty Treating the Disease

 To treat the diseased veins, they need to be visible.
 Tattoos can cover most, if not all, the visible veins, making it hard on the treatment specialists.
 If untreated, excess blood can leak into the leg tissues and cause hyperpigmentation.

 If the tattoo needle pierces a vein, it can cause an infection.
 This could result in the veins protruding further.
 Occurrences like this are rare, but they’re not unheard of.
 Should this happen, you may even experience decreased function in your limb like heaviness or fatigue.

 If a vein is pierced during the tattooing process, your overall health may suffer.
 You could experience spontaneous bleeding internally and externally, which can affect surrounding organs.